chocolatey/docs/input/en-us/choco/sensitive-inputs.md

 Order: 35
 xref: sensitive-inputs
 Title: Sensitive Inputs
-Description: Information on inputs that are hidden from the chocolatey logs if detected.
+Description: Information on inputs that are hidden from the Chocolatey logs if detected.
 ---

-By default chocolatey will omit logging commands or parameters that could potentially contain sensitive information.
+By default Chocolatey will omit logging commands or parameters that could potentially contain sensitive information.

 ## Commands hidden from logs